Tag: Series

 Hope to see you there and can’t wait to share my latest cowboy painting with y’all! 🤠

-Why did I create an urban-focused small business?
+Why did I create an urban-focused retail art project?

-I created a small business to help people thrive in the city at the intersection of local community, urban inspiration, art, and design.
+The Urbanist is a retail art project designed to help people thrive in the city at the intersection of local community, urban inspiration, art, and design.

 My passion to support people in the city is based on my own experience.
 I looked for a place to call home after leaving the suburbs.
 I moved to the city looking for creative inspiration and queer safe space.
 But, it was a challenge to adapt without knowing how to find belonging and the high cost of living had me operating in survival mode.

-Now, the city is my home, I want to put all of my urban problem solving skills to good use, helping others[a] here feel welcome and able to find what they are looking for by creating goods, services, and community building.
+Now, the city is my home, I want to put all of my urban problem solving skills to good use, helping others[a] here feel welcome by creating goods, services, and community building.
 This is how I want to show up as an artist[b] in the city and how I want to interact with the world.

-When I started this business, I focused on things people needed.
+When I started this artist retail project, I focused on things people needed.
 I interviewed people and curated a welcome kit through partnerships with other small businesses.
 The first Welcome to San Francisco Kits were sold to brides to give to their out of town wedding guests in 2014.
-These kits now exist as a resource for all kinds of visitors – whether visiting or relocating, their contents offer locally made products that help welcome you to the city that has so much to offer.
+These kits now exist as a resource for all kinds of visitors, whether visiting or relocating, their contents offer locally made products that help welcome you to the city that has so much to offer.

-I want to grow and become a sustainable business by evolving these welcome kits and to offer services that build community[c].
-It’s a future goal is to help people find affordable[d] housing in the city.
+This artist run retail project has evolved from just offering welcome kits to offering services that build community[c].
+It’s a potential future goal to help people find affordable[d] housing in the city.

-I thoroughly enjoy living in the city and want to also make my job enjoyable.
-I celebrate the serendipity that occurs when people come together and I want to use humor and inject joy into my process, making it healthy, fun, and the end result both lively, human, and engaging.
-I want this small business to be able to thrive while maintaining its unique voice in the fast-paced urban environment.
+I celebrate the serendipity that occurs when people meet in cities and I want to use humor and inject joy into my process, making it healthy, fun, and the end result both lively, human, and engaging.
+I want this small artist business to be able to thrive while maintaining its unique voice in the fast-paced urban environment.

 The Urbanist